 With Coronavirus spreading to almost over 100 countries, companies are rapidly switching towards remote work environments.
 The pandemic has forced many to go from lively office environments to remote workplaces.
 It has become the most significant factor impacting our social lives.
 Where the Coronavirus outbreak is a good opportunity for some to test working from home at a scale, there is a growing frustration amongst employees who feel stranded in restricted work environments.

 A logo is just like the face of a company.
 It is much more than just an image.
 You can guess the nature of a business by just looking at its logo even if you’ve never heard of it before.
 When a customer looks at your business, logo is the first thing he notices.
-Moreover, customers form an opinion about a company within a few minutes and a well-designed logo is the best way to convey to customers that your business is trustworthy, and provides quality services.

 Are you in a situation where the employees in your company are being affected adversely and therefore there is a need to spread awareness of their needs and frustrations?
 You wish to convince them to stick around for the long run but don’t know how to resolve the conflict?
-A surface level understanding of the challenge does exist but there are differing views among the population.
-To make the situation even more complex, there are considerable number of variables associated with the problem, so it’s hard to find where to start.

 Does seeing talented people on Television and over the internet make you wonder what your hidden talent is?
 And even if you get to know your flair, how can you make the whole world just go “WOW!” by it?
 Has this thought ever crossed through your mind?